 \para{Low-$k$ power law} The behavior of the spectrum toward small $\tk$ is a simple power law.
-Modes with small wavenumber ($\tk < 1$) leave the horizon during inflation and re-enter later during the reheating or radiation era.
-Consequently the evolution of the mode functions $\chi_k(\eta)$ is insensitive to the dynamics of the inflaton field at the end of inflation, but instead can be studied by treating the spacetime as de Sitter with a constant Hubble parameter during inflation.
+Modes with small wave number ($\tk < 1$) leave the horizon during inflation and reenter later during the reheating or radiation era.
+Consequently, the evolution of the mode functions $\chi_k(\eta)$ is insensitive to the dynamics of the inflaton field at the end of inflation but instead can be studied by treating the spacetime as a de Sitter one with a constant Hubble parameter during inflation.
 It is well known that the mode equations for a scalar spectator field in de Sitter spacetime are Hankel functions; see \aref{app:dS_spacetime}.
-Using the de Sitter solution leads to \ba{ \frac{a^3n_k}{\ae^3\He^3} \simeq \frac{1}{8\pi^2} \tk^{3 - 2 \mathrm{Re}[\nu]} \tm^{1/3} \qquad \text{for $\tk < \tm^{1/3} < 1$} } where the index $\nu = \sqrt{1/4 - \tm^2}$ is given by \eref{eq:nu_def} with $\xi = \sixth$.
-For $\tm < 1/2$ the spectrum scales like $\tk^2$, which agrees with the scaling seen in the figure.
-For larger mass $\tm > 1/2$ the index $\nu$ is imaginary, and the spectrum is expected to scale as $\tk^3$.
-The figure displays a redder spectrum, closer to $\tk^2$, since the Hubble parameter decreases by a factor of almost $10$ during Quadratic Inflation, rather than remaining constant as in de Sitter; see \fref{fig:end_of_inflation}.
+Using the de Sitter solution leads to \ba{ \frac{a^3n_k}{\ae^3\He^3} \simeq \frac{1}{8\pi^2} \tk^{3 - 2 \mathrm{Re}[\nu]} \tm^{1/3} \qquad \text{for $\tk < \tm^{1/3} < 1$} \com } where the index $\nu = \sqrt{1/4 - \tm^2}$ is given by \eref{eq:nu_def} with $\xi = \sixth$.
+For $\tm < 1/2$ the spectrum scales as $\tk^2$, which agrees with the scaling seen in \fref{fig:es-conformal}.
+For a larger mass $\tm > 1/2$, the index $\nu$ is imaginary, and the spectrum is expected to scale as $\tk^3$. \Fref{fig:es-conformal} displays a redder spectrum closer to $\tk^2$ since the Hubble parameter decreases by a factor of almost $10$ during quadratic inflation, rather than remaining constant as in de Sitter; see \fref{fig:end_of_inflation}.